jimz011/hki-elements/docs/migration.md

 ## Why Migrate?

-- **Single installation**: Install all cards at once instead of managing five separate repositories
+- **Single installation**: Install all cards at once instead of managing six separate repositories
 - **Single resource**: Only one JavaScript file to load, potentially faster page loads
 - **Easier updates**: Update all cards together through one HACS update
 - **No breaking changes**: All card types remain exactly the same